Abstract

 the focus is on the fragment that is currently being read.
 User navigation features

-provide the user with an interface to navigate between different parts of the LdoD, in which the focus is on the relationship between the
+provide the user with an interface to navigate between different parts of the LdoD, in which the focus is on the relationship between

-features have the objective of giving the user a summarized presentation or
+view features have the objective of giving the user a summarized presentation or

-zoomed-out view of content from the LdoD, thus directing the
+zoomed-out view of content from the LdoD, thus directing

-focus to the edition that is being read.
-Exploratory analysis features present the
+the focus to the edition that is being read.
+Exploratory analysis features present

-user with information that is more focused on exploring relationships in the LdoD without necessarily converging to the task of
+the user with information that is more focused on exploring relationships in the

 reading.